My Top Takeaways From Blogtacular

 After all we're all working on growing a business so that we can create a lifestyle we love - right?
 And we want to be creative and love what we do?
 So doesn't it make sense to find ease in our work and avoid burnout?
 It's a no-brainer

 In June I'd set a plan to work on my podcast, create 22 new pieces of blog content and design all of the work materials for my mentoring packages - those were my three areas of focus.
 I then causally decided on a whim that I'd redesign and relaunch my whole website in a couple of weeks - because it would be super quick and easy right!? - wrong!

-Spending all of my free hours relaunching a website (which by the way took a whole month and there's still work to be done) completely burned me out and I lost all feelings of creativity.
+Spending all of my free hours relaunching a website (which by the way still isn’t finished, there's still work to be done) completely burned me out and I lost all feelings of creativity.
 It's taken a few weeks of purposely taking breaks and looking after myself better to get my creativity back.

 Finding ease in your work basically means working in flow, and I need those breaks to feel creatively charged and have any hope of working in flow.
 As Tiffany put it: